Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 91: March 10th, 2017

+**Today's Progress**: Continued with text game in python.

+**Thoughts**: Started the process of making the code better.
+If I'm going to add more of a puzzle to the game, gonna need to make it better.

+**Link to work**: None.

 ### Day 90: March 9th, 2017

 **Today's Progress**: Continued with text game in python.